-Late Pennsylvanian Trilobites consist of only a small handful of species.
-Trilobites were still 50 million years from extinction, but they were far from their previous size and diversity.
-Fossil Trilobite finds from this geologic age are tiny, often being only 4-6mm in width.
-Compare that to the largest known, which was 450mm long and weighed over 4 kilograms.
-So far I’ve mostly found pygidium specimens, also known as the tail section.
-The cephalon, or head, appears to be harder to track down, however, I did recover a specimen of the left side of one in 2020.
+Late Pennsylvanian Trilobites consist of only a tiny handful of species.
+Trilobites were still 50 million years from extinction but were far from their previous size and diversity.
+Fossil Trilobite finds from this geologic age are tiny, often only 4-6mm in width.
+Compare that to the largest, 450mm long and weighing over 4 kilograms.
+So far, I’ve mostly found pygidium specimens, also known as the tail section.
+The cephalon, or head, appears to be harder to track down.
+However, I did recover a specimen of the left side of one in 2020.

 If you are looking for trilobites in Pennsylvania, the further East you go, the larger the finds tend to be.
-This is due to the rocks in the East being older in age, from a time when trilobites were in their prime.
-These western Pennsylvania specimens exist but can be difficult to find due to their tiny size.
+This is due to the older rocks in the East from when trilobites were in their prime.
+These western Pennsylvania specimens exist but can be challenging to find due to their tiny size.

 Two Late Pennsylvanian Trilobite Species of Interest

 Ameura missouriensis and Ditomopyge scitula are the two species that I have focused on, as they are the only two known to exist where I search.
 Both extend back in time through the Allegheny and Pottsville formations in Ohio.
 The state of Ohio is often referenced in research here as the Ohio Geological Survey has spent far more resources researching and writing about paleontology than Pennsylvania.